feinjr/SMASHtoolbox/readme.md

 ## How do I use SMASH?

 SMASH does lots of things, so this question has no simple answer.
 There are several ways to learn more.
--Online documentation is available in MATLAB by typing `doc SMASH`.
+- Online documentation is available in MATLAB by typing `doc SMASH`.
 Hyperlinks allow you to navigate down and up the package hierarchy.
--Check out the "documentation" folder inside the toolbox for SAND reports on specific topics.
+- Check out the "documentation" folder inside the toolbox for SAND reports on specific topics.
--Some demonstrations are available in the "examples" folder.
+- Some demonstrations are available in the "examples" folder.
--Stop by one of the monthly meetings to talk to other users and developers.
+- Stop by one of the monthly meetings to talk to other users and developers.
--Contact the package developer(s) as necessary.
+- Contact the package developer(s) as necessary.